 Here’s the thing.
 Commercially produced mushrooms are grown in a highly composted manure/soil mixture that’s very rich in the nutrients that mushrooms love.
 That is NOT straight manure!
 But, mushrooms cling to particles very easily and you really should clean them off.
 You get me here, right?

 I clean mushrooms one of three ways, depending on how much time I have and how dirty they are.
-I’ll either wipe them off with a very soft dampened mushroom brush or wipe them with a damp paper towel.
+Most of the time I’ll either wipe them off with a very soft dampened mushroom brush or wipe them with a damp paper towel.

 If they’re quite dirty or I have lots to clean I’ll give them a very fast shower, shaking them back and forth in a colander.
 I then immediately turn them out on a dishtowel and give them a rub to dry.
 The amount of extra water the mushrooms absorb here is quite minimal.
 Act fast and they’ll be just fine.
 A little extra water is fine for our purpose here, anyway.